nowar-fonts/Nowar-Sans/README.md

 Mirrors: [Gitee (Release Repo)](https://gitee.com/nowar-fonts/Nowar-Sans)

-Nowar Sans is shipped in 5 weights and 5 regional variants, with several features.
+Nowar Sans is shipped in 7 weights and 5 regional variants, with several features.
+More weights (any number from 200 to 900!) can be built form source.

 ### Weights

 * 300: Light
-* 372: Normal
+* 350: Semilight
 * 400: Regular
+* 450: Book
 * 500: Medium
+* 600: SemiBold
 * 700: Bold

 ### Regional Variants